 We'll take that link and paste it into the Google Analytics URL Builder as the "Target URL".
 Set "Campaign Source" to "infusionsoft".
 Set "Campaign Medium" to "email".
 Set "Campaign Name" to "blog-post-red-widgets" (note that adding "blog-post-" to the beginning of the campaign name is done so you can easily identify which campaigns were blog posts inside your Google Analytics reports).
 Leave "Campaign Content" blank (we'll talk about this option a little later).

 You can test the link by clicking on it and watching the result inside Google Analytics.
 First things first, be sure that when you click on the link your browser actually loads the page correctly.
-To see what this is doing inside Google Analytics, open your Google Analytics account.
-Go to the "Reporting" tab.
-Click on "Real-Time" inside the left sidebar, and then on "Traffic Sources".
-Click on an individual item on that list for more details.
+To see what this is doing inside Google Analytics, open your Google Analytics account and look for the presence of the

 Now just replace the link in your email broadcast with the new link we just created, which will look something like the following.
 (NOTE: You may need to scroll the example window to see all of the code)